 Pharmacology and Toxicology Graduate Programs

-The Department of Pharmacology and Toxicology has research strengths in neuropharmacology — especially in neurodegeneration, mood disorders, and addiction — and control of energy metabolism and effects of diabetes on the nervous system.
+The Department of Pharmacology and Toxicology has research strengths in neuropharmacology — especially in neurodegeneration, mood disorders, and addiction — and the effects of diabetes on the nervous system.
 The research program is founded on a strong Ph.D. graduate program.
 Doctoral students are prepared to teach and do research in a university, pharmaceutical, biotechnology, or government laboratory setting.